jarmokivekas/wonderfully-awful-abstractions/README.md

       ae:   ff cf   rjmp .-2 ; 0xae <__stop_program>
     ```

     The `cli` instruction in `<_exit>` disables all interrupts.
 Since there is no return or jump instruction, the program will continue execution at the next instruction, which is the `rjmp .-2` in `<__stop_program>`.
     This is a _relative jump_ instruction that jumps 2 bytes backward in the machine code.
     Notice that the hex for `rjmp .-2` is two bytes long (`ff cf`).
 This causes an infinite loop, where the instruction jumps to itself, which jumps to itself, which jumps to itself, and so on.
-Since interrupt have been disabled by `cli`, the only thing that can alter the program's behavior at this point is a hardware reset.
+    Since interrupts have been disabled by `cli`, the only thing that can alter the program's behavior at this point is a hardware reset.

 ## The Main Method
-The next step of this exploration is to take the relevant parts of the assembly code and start using that as our source for compiling new binaries.

 # Flipping bits

 # Modifying the Assembly

+The next step of this exploration is to take the relevant parts of the assembly code and start using that as our source for compiling new binaries.

 This would probably be a good time to point out that, please, [Don't Be Clever](http://embedded.fm/episodes/2015/3/25/dont-be-clever).